fw262/TAR-scRNA-seq/README.md

 ## Output

+- RefFlat format of TAR features with and without consideration of directionality stored in "TAR_reads.bed.gz.withDir.refFlat.refFlat" and "TAR_reads.bed.gz.noDir.refFlat.refFlat".
 - Digital expression matrix for gene features is stored in "results_out/{sample}/{sample}\_gene_expression_matrix.txt.gz".
 - Digital expression matrix for TAR features, without consideration of TAR directionality relative to annotated gene features, is stored in "results_out/{sample}/{sample}\_TAR_expression_matrix_noDir.txt.gz".
 - Digital expression matrix for TAR features, with consideration of TAR directionality relative to annotated gene features, is stored in "results_out/{sample}/{sample}\_TAR_expression_matrix_withDir.txt.gz".
-- refFlat format of TAR features with and without consideration of directionality stored in "TAR_reads.bed.gz.withDir.refFlat.refFlat" and "TAR_reads.bed.gz.noDir.refFlat.refFlat".
+- A list of differentially expressed genes and uTARs in "results_out/{sample}/{sample}\_diffMarkers.txt".
+- A list of differentially expressed uTARs and their labels based on BLASTn in "results_out/{sample}/{sample}\_diffuTARMarkersLabeled.txt".
+- Results of the BLASTn analysis for differentially expressed uTARs in "results_out/{sample}/{sample}\_blastResults.txt".

 ### Format of TAR feature label